 Considering this, a Filter that stops anything other than an explicit success is the way to go:

-You'll notice in the Delivery example, the filter sets the Outcome of the lead to the Outcome of the Delivery Step.
-This means if the delivery step returns an Error, the Lead Outcome will also be an Error.
+You'll notice in the Recipient example, the filter sets the Outcome of the lead to the Outcome of the Recipient Step.
+This means if the recipient step returns an Error, the Lead Outcome will also be an Error.

 While these are Recommended Best Practices, there are sure to be exceptions from time to time.
 If you are ever in doubt, please reach out to Support and we'll be happy to advise you on your specific scenario.